Annenberg in Washington

 - At least ten Communication majors are awarded funds each year.
 Read about the experiences of our student fellows who participated in 2017, 2018, and 2019.

-- Current Communication majors and students who will declare the major by the end of Spring semester 2020 are eligible to begin the application process for AIW during Fall 2019.
+- Current Communication majors and students who will declare the major prior to participating in the program are eligible to begin the application process.

 - Students are encouraged to begin their internship search as soon as possible this Fall and over Winter Break, and to apply for AIW funding while in the process of securing an internship.